-Instead of paying by check, you can have your Part D late enrollment penalty automatically withdrawn from your checking account.
+You can have your Part D late enrollment penalty automatically withdrawn from your checking account.
 Please call Member Services to set up your automatic late enrollment penalty withdrawal.

 Option 3: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board check